With a VFX studio in the cloud, all the world’s a stage

 It was already a costly way to operate, then Brexit hit.
 “Half of our workforce was from other European countries, and they didn’t know if they could stay in the UK or not,” Smith says.
 “COVID was another accelerant.
 Together, they reinforced longer-term plans; we had to have a largely remote workforce and more regional offices.
 So we decided to rethink the way we work.”

-Extending its earlier moves to the cloud, the company digitized its entire creative workflow using tools like Autodesk Maya, MotionBuilder (US Site), Mudbox, and Flow Production Tracking (formerly ShotGrid).
+Extending its earlier moves to the cloud, Jellyfish digitized its entire creative workflow using tools like Autodesk Maya, MotionBuilder (US site), Mudbox (US site), and Flow Production Tracking (formerly ShotGrid).
 “For us it means being able to recruit talent anywhere and provide them with the flexibility to work in a remote or hybrid setting—whatever makes them more productive and helps them balance their professional and personal lives.”

 “We’ve been able to attract a lot of people because of our technology infrastructure, which allows us to hire people around the globe.”